safaris since 1995

 Lake Manyara National Park is a tiny piece of conservation area tucked between the 600 metre high, red and brown cliffs of the Western Rift Valley escarpment and an ancient soda lake that protects the entire eastern border.

-Manyara is famous for the prides of lions within its borders that have taken to spending much of their time up trees – the “tree-climbing lions of Manyara”, and has good elephant and other large mammal sightings during the dry season – the park is famous for its elephant and lays claim to Tanzania’s densest populations of both the aforementioned giant and that of buffalo.
+Manyara is famous for the prides of lions within its borders that have taken to spending much of their time up trees - the “tree-climbing lions of Manyara”, and has good elephant and other large mammal sightings during the dry season - the park is famous for its elephant and lays claim to the country’s densest populations of both the aforementioned giant and that of buffalo.

 Whilst big game viewing is best during the dry season, Manyara is similarly spectacular during the wet season (November to June); some of the best birding in the country can be found in Lake Manyara National Park - thousands of red-billed quelea perform their choreographed sky dances over the park’s hot spring and alkaline waters, pelicans, cormorants and thousands of flamingos reside in the colourful waters and it’s quite possible to see over 90 other species in a single day.
 Waterfalls and fauna are also best at this time of the year, making it a very scenic visit.